Black holes and causal nonlinear electrodynamics: Summary and Discussion

+If $\mu(Q)$ is a mass-to-charge ratio for extremal black holes, normalised such that $\mu=1$ for Maxwell (which implies that $\mu(Q)\to 1$ as $Q\to\infty$) then causality requires the function $\mu(Q)$ to be monotonic increasing.
+This was proved by Abe et al. \cite{Abe:2025vdj}, initially for magnetic black holes but an extension to arbitrary charge ratio $q_e/q_m$ was then proposed.
+We have presented a simple general proof of this result, valid for all charge ratios; our proof shows that the result depends only on weak-field causality.

+Another monotonicity result, with a proof that is very simple but relies on both weak-field and strong-field causality, concerns the ratio $r_h(Q)/Q$, where $r_h$ is the event-horizon radius for extreme black holes.
+This ratio is a monotonically increasing function of $Q$, and since its asymptotic value for large $Q$ is a constant, this implies that causal NLED interactions shrink the event horizon radius thereby reducing the black-hole entropy (as compared to an RN black hole of the same charge).

+For Born-Infeld-type black holes with $Q < Q_{\rm cr}$, only S-like black holes exist, and Hawking radiation will cause such a black hole to radiate energy, thereby reducing its mass $M$ until $M=\EE_{\rm em}$.
+At this point it has become a ``Born particle'': a charged particle with a mass equal to the energy it its electromagnetic fields.
+We have shown that the spacetime geometry of a Born particle is that of the Bariola-Vilenkin global monopole.
+The centre of symmetry is a naked ``non-flat hyperconical'' singularity; with the charge proportional to the solid angle deficit.

-Consider now a $Q > Q_{\rm cr}$ black hole with $M > \EE_{\rm em}$.
-Initially, the singularity is spacelike.
+Consider now a Born-Infeld-type black hole $Q > Q_{\rm cr}$.
+For $M > \EE_{\rm em}$ this black hole is necessarily $S$-like and it has a spacelike singularity.
 As the black hole evaporates, it loses mass until $M$ decreases to $\EE_{\rm em}$.
-At this critical point, a drastic change in topology occurs: the spacelike singularity transitions into a timelike singularity, purely as a consequence of evaporation.
+At this critical point, a drastic change in the geometry occurs: the spacelike singularity transitions into a timelike singularity, purely as a consequence of evaporation.
 The global structure of the black hole then resembles that of the standard Reissner–Nordstr\" om solution, and evaporation continues until the extremal limit is reached, $M = M_{\rm ext}$.
 It is striking that a smooth process well-described within the semiclassical approximation, such as evaporation far from extremality and occurring outside the event horizon, can nevertheless precipitate dramatic transformations within the black hole interior!